Small Business Funding

 Yes — pet stores can get business funding, and the right option usually hinges on your steady retail sales rather than a fat balance sheet.
-Because a pet store ties up cash in inventory, live animals, refrigerated and frozen food, and specialized equipment like aquariums and habitats, lenders that understand retail look at your sales consistency first.
-One 2-minute application gets you matched to the lenders whose guidelines you meet, and checking your options won't affect your credit score.
+Because a pet store ties up cash in inventory, live animals, refrigerated and frozen food, and specialized equipment like aquariums and habitats, funders that understand retail look at your sales consistency first.
+One 2-minute application gets you matched to the funders whose guidelines you meet, and checking your options won't affect your credit score.

 Why is funding different for a pet store?